dhannywi/COE332/homework08/README.md

 username:$ kubectl apply -f dwi67-test-flask-deployment.yml deployment.apps/dwi67-test-flask-deployment configured
 ```
-**NOTE:** Running commands above will automatically pull the `dhannywi/gene-ius:kube` image from the docker hub.
-If you wish to use your own Flask API in the kubernetes cluster, you must change the image being pulled in `dwi67-test-flask-deployment` to your preferred image on Docker Hub and then re-apply the kubernetes depolyment.

 * Check that your services are running properly, execute `kubectl get services`
 ```console